PG Diploma (Postgraduate Diploma) Theoretical and Practical Clinical NeuropsychologyFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-Visit our programme catalogue for full details of the structure and unit content for our Postgraduate Diploma in Theoretical and Practical Clinical Neuropsychology.
+Please visit our programme catalogue for full details of the structure and unit content for our Diploma in Theoretical and Practical Neuropsychology.

 In order to meet BPS accreditation requirements, applicants must pass an entrance examination set by the University of Bristol and must also submit a 2,000-word essay (on a prescribed topic), which must also be passed.
 The pass mark for the examination and essay is 50 per cent.
 The combined mark determines whether a candidate has passed the entrance requirements, with the essay weighted 34 per cent and exam 66 per cent of the final mark.